theZFJ/theZFJ.github.io/content/about.md

 The ZFJ's name comes from a security joke.
 Some fridges these days can connect to the internet, and anything with an internet connection can theoretically be hacked (especially internet of things, or IoT, devices that don't receive frequent security updates).
 A device incorporated into a botnet by hackers is called a "zombie."
 Hence, zombie fridges.

-Yea, Wu knows he's horrible at thinking of names.
+Yea, Rorschach knows he's horrible at thinking of names.
 He's working on it.

 ## The Newspaper's Motto

-I asked a friend to translate the motto into Latin using his limited knowledge from his high school classes.
-We're not sure if it's right or not, but itll work out both ways.
+Rorschach asked a friend to translate the motto into Latin using his limited knowledge from his high school classes.
+We're not sure if it's right or not, but it works out both ways.
 It's supposed to mean "always serious."
 But yeah, *of course it had to be in Latin.* Latin makes everything sound cooler.

 > The federal judiciary is staffed by total Latin dorks.
 >